Modeling the Effects of Multiple Myeloma on Kidney Function: Introduction

 Multiple myeloma (MM) is a plasma cell cancer causing development of bone disease characterized by severe bone pain and bone fractures.
 Other associated health challenges include hypercalcemia, anemia, and kidney damage.
-The American Cancer Society estimates that in 2016, about 30,330 new multiple myeloma cases will be diagnosed and about 12,650 deaths will occur in the United States.\cite{ACS2016} Multiple myeloma most commonly occurs in older populations; the median age at diagnosis is 70, and only 5-10\% of MM patients are under 40 years old \cite{Durie2007,Gertz2014}.
+The American Cancer Society predictions for the United States in 2018 include 30,770 new cases of MM and attribute about 12,770 deaths to MM. \cite{ACS2018} Most cases of multiple myeloma are diagnosed in older populations; the median age at diagnosis is 70, and only 5-10\% of patients with MM are under 40 years old, with less than 1\% under 35 years old. \cite{Durie2007, Gertz2014, ACS2018}